Photography a heart and soul process.

 Progress has been slow over the winter.
 Heaps of rain so the water tanks are over flowing.
 However we have been able to work on the inside as most of the outside is finished.

 I have made a tiny garden of local plants.
 All the same type of grasses for a unified, coherent kind of effect.
-The ground is very sandy and it is certainly best to chose local plants as not much grows in this area.
+The ground is very sandy and it is certainly best to choose local plants as not much grows in this area.

 We still have plenty to do, but at least we can sleep in the beach house and not in a caravan any longer.